 Sexual dysfunction is one of the more well-known symptoms of decreased testosterone levels.
 A lack of libido and sexual function can be symptomatic of hypogonadism directly or psychological responses to other symptoms of reducing levels.

 Testosterone levels naturally temporarily increase during sex and masturbation, and there is a link between sperm and testosterone.
 Testosterone replacement therapy will not aid sperm production; in fact, it can completely stop (you will still produce semen).
-Your brain produces hormones called gonadotropin-releasing hormones (GnRH) these particular hormones send messages to the testicles to produce testosterone.
+Your brain produces gonadotropin-releasing hormones (GnRH) that send messages to the testicles to produce testosterone.

-When you are taking testosterone therapy, you have more testosterone in your bloodstream, your brain reads this and sends a message to the testicles to stop producing testosterone.
-When you stop producing natural testosterone in the testicles, your sperm production goes down.
+When on testosterone therapy, you have more testosterone in your bloodstream.
+Your brain reads this and sends a message to the testicles to stop producing testosterone.
+When you stop producing natural testosterone in the testicles, your sperm production decreases.

-This lack of sperm production is no big deal if you are not wanting kids and will not affect your orgasms at all.
+This lack of sperm production is no big deal if you don't want kids and won't affect your orgasms.
 Many men report more satisfying orgasms, enlarged erections, and a significant increase in desire.
 However, if you still want to maintain fertility during testosterone replacement therapy, we can prescribe certain drugs that will help preserve fertility.

 Can Testosterone Help My Diabetes?

-One particular German study over ten years looked at 311 men with Low-T and type two diabetes.
+Over ten years, one particular German study looked at 311 men with Low-T and type two diabetes.
 Half undertook TRT, and the other half were a control group.
-The group had regular testing to check blood sugar levels, and their weight recorded for reference.
-By the end of the study, fasting blood sugar levels had fallen dramatically in the TRT group and had risen the control group.
+The group had regular testing to check blood sugar levels, and their weight was recorded for reference.
+By the end of the study, fasting blood sugar levels had fallen dramatically in the TRT group and had risen in the control group.